Substantive Change Policy

 SOUTHERN ASSOCIATION OF COLLEGES AND SCHOOLS COMMISSION ON COLLEGES (SACSCOC)

-SACSCOC accreditation extends to all programs and services of an institution wherever located and however delivered.
+SACSCOC accreditation extends to all programs and services of an institution, wherever located and however delivered.
 SACSCOC does not accredit individual programs, locations, or portions of an institution.
-However, some new programs, locations, and other institutional changes are subject to notification and/or approval as defined in Substantive Change Policy and Procedures.
+However, new programs, locations, and other institutional changes are usually subject to notification or approval as defined in the SACSCOC Substantive Change Policy and Procedures.

 A substantive change is a significant modification or expansion of the nature and scope of an accredited institution.
-Substantive change includes high-impact, high-risk changes and changes that can impact the quality of educational programs and services.
+Substantive changes include high-impact, high-risk changes and changes that impact the quality of educational programs and services.
+In broad terms, SACSCOC has organized substantive changes into three categories: institutional changes, program changes, and off-campus instructional site/additional location changes.

 Non-Compliance